Alexander Shishkov: Early years and service in the Navy

-Alexander Semyonovich Shishkov was born on March 20, 1754, in the family of engineer-lieutenant Semyon Nikiforovich Shishkov and his wife Praskovia Nikolaevna.
+Alexander Semyonovich Shishkov was born on 20 March 1754, into the family of engineer-lieutenant Semyon Nikiforovich Shishkov and his wife Praskovia Nikolaevna.
 Besides Alexander, there were four other sons in the family.
 The Shishkovs were petty nobles, patriarchal and deeply religious people.
-Children were brought up in the values of the Orthodox Church.
+The children were brought up in the values of the Orthodox Church.

-In 1766 he entered the cadet in St. Petersburg, and from 1769 participated in sailing.
-In 1771 he was in Arkhangelsk, and in 1776 he was on a reconnaissance voyage with three merchant frigates from the Baltic Sea to the Aegean Sea.
-For the next 10 years he participated in missions in the Balkans and Italy.
+In 1766, he entered the cadet corps in St. Petersburg, and from 1769 he took part in sailing expeditions.
+In 1771 he was in Arkhangelsk, and in 1776 he took part in a reconnaissance voyage with three merchant frigates from the Baltic Sea to the Aegean Sea.
+Over the next 10 years, he participated in missions in the Balkans and Italy.

 He took part in the Russo-Swedish War (1788–1790), after which he served in the Marine Cadet Corps.
-In 1796 he was transferred to the Russian Black Sea Fleet, where he was chief of staff of the fleet commander Platon Zubov.
-In the following years he held various command positions in the navy, and in 1798 he was promoted to rear admiral, and in 1799 to vice admiral.
-During these years he developed an active philological activity and in December 1796 he was accepted as a member of the Russian Literary Academy.
+In 1796, he was transferred to the Russian Black Sea Fleet, where he served as chief of staff to the fleet commander, Platon Zubov.
+In the following years, he held various command positions in the navy, and in 1798 he was promoted to rear admiral, and in 1799 to vice admiral.
+During these years, he developed an active interest in philology, and in December 1796 he was accepted as a member of the Russian Literary Academy.

 In 1802, Pavel Chichagov, who had a hostile attitude towards Alexander Shishkov, became the head of the Russian navy.
-In 1807 Shishkov retired from active service in the navy and devoted himself to his literary pursuits and public sphere.
+In 1807, Shishkov retired from active service in the navy and devoted himself to his literary pursuits and to public affairs.